UPDATED and REPUBLISHED on May 30, 2015

 I have a love/hate relationship with monthly Colorado gardening chores.
 There are days when I’m out there sweating and grunting and thinking, “Why do I do this?”
 Then other days I love the hard work.
 I always love planting seeds and pruning and harvesting.
 But I don’t always love hauling dirt, mowing or turning over hard clay soil.
 But, ya gotta do what ya gotta do.

 This is a new page for Colorado Backyard Gardener.
 Over the next year I will add to it, making suggestions and adding the ones you give me to this month-to-month chore guide.
 It will be particular to Colorado, what chores us Front Range gardeners typically do in any given month.

 As I add to this page, I will work to keep it arranged and organized in a manner that is accessible to my readers.
-For now, I start with a few bullet points of what is happening in my own backyard in October/November.
+For now, scroll down to the month you need.